-REPRESENTATIVE
+CUSTOMER SERVICE REPRESENTATIVE

-Hampshire Gazette is seeking a new member of our customer service team in the Audience Development Department.
+Help our readers with their questions!
+Due to a promotion, the Daily Hampshire Gazette is seeking a new member of our customer service team in the Audience Development Department.
 Our call center takes calls from our readers in Western Massachusetts and assists them with online access, subscription sales and questions, delivery questions, and payments.
 This is a full time position and is based in Northampton.